molgenis/molgenis-py-consensus/README.md

 ```
 mcmd import vkgl_consensus_history.tsv
 ```
 Make sure it's uploaded by checking in your MOLGENIS.
+Use the [EMX downloader](https://github.com/molgenis/molgenis-tools-emx-downloader) to download the updated history table and put it in the input folder you specified in the config.

 ## 3. Cleanup and upload
 It's nice to put a warning message on the homepage (edit `home` row in `sys_StaticContent` table) of the server.